kubapeter/portfolio/Coursera Courses/Specializations/PostgreSQL for Everybody Specialization/Intermediate PostgreSQL/Week 1/README.md

 - Initial database setup (get used to the course settings)
 - Alter table
 - Use `SELECT DISTINCT`
-- >"Add a stored procedure so that every time a record is updated, the updated_at variable is automatically set to the current time. "
+- Add a stored procedure so that every time a record is updated, the updated_at variable is automatically set to the current time.

 [^1]:Please note, that I do not share the solutions of the assignments, as the lecturer firmly asks not to.
-However, I share the [source code](../Final%20Demonstration/final_demo.sql) of the final demonstration of the course.
-This gives a code-level insight into the course.
+However, I share the [source code](./demos.sql) of all the coding demonstrations of the week.
+This gives a code-level insight into the week.
 It covers everything that is needed to get through the assignments with 100% of the points.